nllz/IRTF-HRPC/draft-research.md

 ##### Traffic Correlation

 Some implementations of VPN appear to be particularly vulnerable to identification and collection of key exchanges which, some Snowden documents revealed, are systematically collected and stored for future reference.
 The ability of an adversary to monitor network connections at many different points over the Internet, can allow them to perform traffic correlation attacks and identify the origin of certain VPN traffic by cross referencing the connection time of the user to the endpoint and the connection time of the endpoint to the final destination.
-These types of attacks, although very expensive and normally only performed by very resourceful adversaries, have been documented {{spiegel}} to be already in practice and could completely vanify the use of a VPN and ultimately expose the activity and the identity of a user at risk.
+These types of attacks, although very expensive and normally only performed by very resourceful adversaries, have been documented {{spiegel}} to be already in practice and could completely nullify the use of a VPN and ultimately expose the activity and the identity of a user at risk.

 #### HTTP Status Code 451